viroulep/ctbench/readme.md

 Also, `ctbench` was made with the intents of **integration** and **reuse**.

+## Dependencies

+In order to compile this project you need:
+  - A C++17 compiler
+  - Boost

+Some other dependencies will be installed as part of the configuration/building process, and you shouldn't have to worry about them:
+  - Sciplot
+  - NLohmann's Json library

 ## How-to

 Add the following to your `CMakeLists.txt` file: